pingcap/docs-tidb-operator/en/prerequisites.md

 systemctl start irqbalance
 ```

-## Configure CPUfreq governor mode
+## Configure the CPUfreq governor mode

 To make full use of CPU performance, set the CPUfreq governor mode to `performance`.
-For details, see [Configure the CPUfreq governor mode on the target machine](https://pingcap.com/docs/stable/online-deployment-using-ansible/#step-7-configure-the-cpufreq-governor-mode-on-the-target-machine).
+For details, see [Configure the CPUfreq governor mode on the target machine](https://docs.pingcap.com/tidb/v4.0/online-deployment-using-ansible#step-7-configure-the-cpufreq-governor-mode-on-the-target-machine).

 {{< copyable "shell-regular" >}}